kefirRzevo/Queue/README.md

 ## Introduction

-This is a repository for my queue.
+This is my version of ring buffer data structure - queue.

 ## How to use

-Everything you need to test my queue, is just copying these next strings to your terminal/console.
+In should In queue.h file you can view typical functions which you can call.

 For usage: